makyo/writing/work/sawtooth/overclassification/overclassification.md

 * Work and weekend bring no relief from malaise, but do bring cold snap
 * Sunday evening, sees homeless ringtail on pedestrian mall, brings her in
 * She won't tell Dani much, but does keep telling her stories
-* She notices the need for neatness, injects a little chaos in tolerable amounts - new name each day: Anne, Alex, Andrew, Amy, Amber (real name) - mentions OCPD (F60.5)
+* She notices the need for neatness, injects a little chaos in tolerable amounts - new name each day: Anne, Alex, Amy, Amber (real name) - mentions OCPD (F60.5)
 * Dani starts talking to her about cataloging
 * They start making up stories to fit into the catalog
 * She makes up a story about Dani
-* Dani starts guessing at her own story, hitching with a guy who takes advantage of her
+* Dani starts guessing at her own story, hitching with a guy who takes advantage of her, 81: Too cold for hare to build house in winter, not necessary in summer: must go without a house
-* Dani makes up a nicer story for her
+* Dani makes up a nicer story for her, 58: The jackal, who wants to eat fruit or carrion on the other bank, persuades a crocodile to carry him across the river by saying he will find a bride for the crocodile.
+He makes a dummy and, safe back on shore, sends the crocodile to that.
 * They fuck
 * Disappears the next day, cold snap coming to an end